IBM/tape-archive-api/readme.md

 ### Tape Archive API calls
 The following calls are provided to check the setup and the API:

 - GET test: checks if ssh and scp works and if the Spectrum Archive EE admin tool `eeadm` exists.

 	`curl -X GET http://host:port/test`

 - GET about: shows all available routes (endpoints) provided by the API:

 	`curl -X GET http://host:port/about`

 The following calls are provided by the Tape archive API to obtain IBm Spectrum Archive component information, In the examples below simple curl commands are presented:

-- GET node status: obtains node status information using the Spectrum Archive command: `eeadm node list`
+- GET node status: obtains node status information from Spectrum Archive EE:

 	`curl -X GET http://host:port/info/node`

-- GET tape status: obtains tape status information using the Spectrum Archive command: `eeadm tape list`
+- GET tape status: obtains tape status information from Spectrum Archive EE:

 	`curl -X GET http://host:port/info/tape`

-- GET drive status: obtains drive status information using the Spectrum Archive command: `eeadm drive list`
+- GET drive status: obtains drive status information from Spectrum Archive EE:

 	`curl -X GET http://host:port/info/drive`

-- GET pool status: obtains tape status information using the Spectrum Archive command: `eeadm pool list`
+- GET pool status: obtains tape status information from Spectrum Archive EE:

 	`curl -X GET http://host:port/info/pool`

-- GET library status: obtains tape status information using the Spectrum Archive command: `eeadm library list`
+- GET library status: obtains tape status information from Spectrum Archive EE:

 	`curl -X GET http://host:port/info/library`

 Furthermore the API allows to inquire information about Spectrum Archive tasks.
 The following calls are provided:

 - GET tasks status: obtains information about running or completed tasks.
 The token "type" can be set to active or all.
-It runs the Spectrum Archive command: `eeamd task list [-c]`

 	`curl -X GET http://host:port/tasks/<type>`

 - GET task details: obtains information about a particular task ID.
 The token "task-ID" specifies the task ID to be inquired.
 It must be an integer number.
-It runs the command: `eeadm task show <task-id>`

 	`curl -X GET http://host:port/taskshow/<task-id>`

 For controlling file operations the following API call are availeble
 - GET file state: ontain information about the file status that can be: resident, migrated or pre-migrated.
 The file name or a single file name pattern is specified by the token "path-and-filename".
 This must be a fully qualified path and file name of the file within the space managed file system.
-It runs the command: `eeadm file state <filename>`

 	`curl -X GET http://host:port/filestate/<path-and-filename>`

 - PUT file list for migration: migrates a list of files provided with the body of the http request.
 The file list to be migrated must be provided as body of the request with one path and file name per line.
 The path and file names must be given relative to the space managed file system.
 The pool names are given as URL modifiers in the format `?pool1=poolname@library&pool2=poolname@library&pool3=poolname@library`.
 At least one pool must be specified, up to three pools are allowed.
-The migration operation is run synchronous with the command: `eeadm migrate <filelist> -p <pools>`
+The migration operation is run synchronous.

 	`curl -X PUT http://host:port/migrate?pool1=pool1@lib1&pool2@lib2 -d "<filelist>"`

 - PUT file list for recall: recalls a list of files provided with the body of the http request.
 The file list to be recalled must be provided as body of the request with one path and file name per line.
 The path and file name must be given relative to the space managed file system.
-The recall operation runs synchronous with the command: `eeadm recall <filelist>`
+The recall operation runs synchronous.

 	`curl -X PUT http://host:port/recall -d "<filelist>"`